Long Story (click here for the shorter version)

 After eight years in Egypt, our family repatriated to the west coast, this time to Los Angeles County, where I worked as an independent educational consultant.
 Within a year of our return to the United States, hurricane Katrina hit New Orleans.
 After the devastation of my beloved city and the loss of family journals and photographs, I began a relentless pursuit of re-documenting our family history.
 In between visits with family in New Orleans and research trips throughout Louisiana, I now live in Cincinnati, Ohio.

-In addition to writing, my interests include early literacy instruction, special needs education, travel, tennis, historical research, and genealogy.
+In addition to writing, my interests include early literacy instruction, special needs education, world travel, tennis, historical research, and genealogy.
 I am a member of the Society of Children’s Book Writers & Illustrators (SCBWI) and the Central and South Ohio Society of Children’s Book Writers & Illustrators (COSCBWI), the 12×12 Picture Book Wrting Challenge, write monthly author studies for the Reading for Research Month (ReFoReMo) blog, and review books for Multicultural Children’s Book Day.

 Merci beaucoup for stopping by!